mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/limitations/index.md

 #include /services/include/limitations-zones.tmpl

 ## Service Limits
-- Multiple DSE Instances on a host is not supported in production.
+- Multiple {{ model.techShortName }} instances on a host is not supported in production.
-- A single OpsCenter cannot manage multiple DSE clusters, but can manage multiple DCs in the same cluster.
+- A single {{ model.techOpsName }} cannot manage multiple {{ model.techShortName }} clusters, but can manage multiple DCs in the same cluster.

 ## Automatic failed node recovery